-Amsterdam, a city that never fails to delight
+Amsterdam, is a city that never fails to delight

 Amsterdam is a city that impresses with sights, sounds, and aromas that speak to all the senses.
 A place known for the liberal ‘anything goes’ mentality, one that isn’t afraid to push boundaries.
 Yet there’s so much to do there beyond visiting the clubs and bars that have for decades drawn curious revellers.
 Amsterdam has all of the historical, cultural and attractions that you would expect from any major European capital, yet retains an unmistakable identity and charm.

-An attractive city, it feels more like a village with the many pedestrianised streets and about 58% of the population of the residents cycling everywhere.
-Be warned that at first it can be difficult to dodge the bikes and work out the lane systems and you may get shouted at by a local for blocking the route, but the cycling means less cars and a much more charming ambiance.
+An attractive city, it feels more like a village with many pedestrianised streets and about 58% of the population of residents cycling everywhere.
+Be warned that at first it can be difficult to dodge the bikes and work out the lane systems and you may get shouted at by a local for blocking the route, but cycling means fewer cars and a much more charming ambience.
 Adding the carefully planned urban wonder, there are many parks that you can stroll in.

 Vondelpark is the biggest and most famous of these and has bars, restaurants and regular concert events.
 Outside of the city and a little to the West, you will find Westerpark where locals spend hours hanging out on the grass beside the canals and where can hire a boat.

 Canals, Museums and Cafes